captn3m0/captn3m0.github.com/_drafts/his-dark-materials.md

 - Splitting Lyra's parentage reveal (Coulter reveals her father) is a smart move in the show.
 - The show changes Lyra's kidnappers from Turkish slavers to Gobblers.
 - The Alethiometer reveal happens with both Father Coram and John Fa in the book.
 The section also has a huge infodump, especially since it involves the parentage reveal.
 The show breaks it into 3: alethiometer reveal with Father Coram, a previous interrogation of Lyra with John Fa, and Lyra's parentage reveal (mother) with Ma Costa.

+## Chapter 4

+- The one notable "not-in-the-book" scene is the Coulter's meeting with Iofur.

+## Chapter 5

+- Interesting to note that the characters of Billy and Roger are fused in both the film and the TV adaptations.

+## Chapter 6

+- Lyra starts a fire in the books, but the show makes it more dramatic by destroying the machine.
+- The balloon ride covers a lot more in the books.

 ## Learnings